Fergarram/oceloti.js/README.md

 ## Things:
 - [ ] Customizable paper
+- [ ] Better image resize controls
 - [ ] Connected Pins
+- [ ] Codepad allows to save to dom so at least one can save new version

 ## Internals:
 - [ ] Use indexeddb for saving room backups.